Fennec82/ChaosStation_Persistence13-Nebula/README.md

 ### NOTICE OF MODIFICATION

-This project was forked from [Baystation 12](https://github.com/Baystation12/Baystation12) on 6 Jan 2020.
+This project was forked from [Persistence-13](https://github.com/PersistentSS13/Nebula) on 8 Oct 2024.

----

-### CONTRIBUTING GUIDELINES

-All users are expected to review [/docs/CODE_OF_CONDUCT.md](/docs/CODE_OF_CONDUCT.md) before interacting with the repository or other users.

 ---